sgmurphy/wordpress-plugins/the-post-grid/README.txt

 11. Elementor Page builder

 == Changelog ==

+= 7.7.12  =
+* Remove: Post status change option remove from all segment
+* Added: Only publish post can be display
+* Fixed: Undefined variable: posts_per_page - for shortcode slider layout

 = 7.7.11 (23 Aug, 2024) =
 * Fixed: Page not showing for log out users